shubham1706/30-days-of-code/README.md

 # 30-days-of-code
-## This Repository is for self betterment purposes only and for practicing programming consistently.
+## This Repository is for self betterment purpose and for programming consistently.

 Dates:<br>
 3rd - 15th January 2019 (Created small scripts)<br>